 STURGEON BAY, Wis. — Cover crop interseeding has numerous benefits for farmland soil, and those in attendance at Peninsula Pride Farms’ (PPF) third Conservation Conversation of the summer on Sept.
 2 walked away with a better understanding of what cover crop mixes to choose.

-Matt and Craig Oehmichen from Short Lane Ag Supply in Colby, Wis. gave an hour-long presentation to nearly 30 people, the largest group to attend a PFF Conservation Conversation this year, to discuss in detail the dos and don’ts of interseeding.
+Matt and Craig Oehmichen from Short Lane Ag Supply in Colby, Wis., gave an hour-long presentation to nearly 30 people, the largest group to attend a PFF Conservation Conversation this year, to discuss in detail the dos and don’ts of interseeding.

 The brothers went in depth about how interseeding a cover crop is a symbiotic relationship with the harvesting crop in the soil.
 They also displayed various cover crop plants that were planted in Brey Cycle Farms’ corn field adjacent to the gathering, including seven top turnip, daikon radish and crimson clover.